 - In November 2019, the 40th session of UNESCO General Conference adopted a new global framework on ESD called ‘Education for Sustainable Development: Towards achieving the SDGs’ or ‘ESD for 2030’.

-For 2020 and beyond, as the history of ESD continues to unfold, the Chairholder and his team follow a strategy to further scale up ESD both in policy and practice making ESD an underlying purpose in all formal education systems around the world.
-Especially, the consequences of the global pandemic and more than a billion children and youth temporarily out of school and more than 24 million in danger of not returning to their education will force the international community to rethink the approaches to the Futures of Education.
+For 2022 and beyond, as the history of ESD continues to unfold, the Chairholder and his team follow a strategy to further scale up ESD both in policy and practice making ESD an underlying purpose in all formal education systems around the world.
+Especially, the consequences of the global pandemic and more than a billion children and youth temporarily out of school and more than 24 million in danger of not returning to their education, require us to make education a priority and transform our ways of learning.